Elinor Florence, Author

 My mother, bless her heart, had an old coffee can filled with vintage crystal knobs that she found at a garage sale.
 They fit perfectly and I like the sparkle they add to the built-in cabinets in my family room.

-10. Antique Hardwood Flooring
+10. Hardwood Flooring

+The greatest way to make a new house look old is with antique flooring.
 These floors are my pride and joy, partly for aesthetic and partly for sentimental reasons.
 My grandfather’s farmhouse in Richard, Saskatchewan, was built in 1913 and demolished in 1997.
 Before it disappeared, my husband and I drove to Saskatchewan with our kids in the middle of winter, battled our way across a snowy field since the gravel road was impassable, and spent a whole day tearing up all the floors and baseboards in the old house.
-We could barely SEE the floor, covered as it was with dirt and excrement from birds and rodents.

 After storing the flooring in my brother’s shed for some years, we hauled it here to Invermere when building our new house.
 We set the boards up on sawhorses in the driveway, and washed each one with soapy water.
 Happily, they came out just like this!
 They have not been refinished and never will be.